step-security-bot/test-goreleaser-slsa/README.md

 Multiple ways are possibles:

 1. The classic environment variables works well!
-2. Using `proxychains` shoudl also work.
+2. Using `proxychains` should also work.

 ## Changes from github.com/PaloAltoNetworks/mtlsproxy